This vegan shepherd’s pie is amazingly delicious and whips up quite quickly!

-I hope you enjoy this incredibly warm and savory vegan shepherd’s pie!
+I hope you enjoy this incredibly warm and savory meatless shepherd’s pie!
 It is a total staple in my home and I know you will love it too.

-What Kind Of Lentils To Use For The Vegan Cottage Pie
+What Kind Of Lentils To Use to Make Cottage Pie Vegan

-I personally use red lentils because they are easiest for my stomach to digest.
+I personally use red lentils because they are the easiest for my stomach to digest.